Step-By-Step Home Organization Guide: Organize Your Home Once And For All

 As I mentioned in the beginning, it took me three cycles of decluttering until I finally achieved the state where working around my home doesn’t leave me stressed anymore.

-If you want to organize your home once and for all, you may need several rounds too.
+If you want your home organization to be long-lasting, you may need several rounds too.

-Decluttering in several cycles is also beneficial if you have a hard time letting go of things or if you’re a person who easily gets anxious or overly excited (like me).
+Decluttering in several cycles is also beneficial if you have a hard time letting go of things or if you’re a person who quickly gets anxious or overly excited (like me).

-Once you’ve done organizing your home, you want to keep it that way.
+Once you’ve done your home organization, you want to keep everything that way.

 There aren’t many shortcuts here – you will need to review your stuff from time to time but here are the things that help me stay organized:

-And here’s a ton more of organization tips: 99 ways to get seriously organized
+And here’s a ton more of my favorite organization tips: 99 ways to get seriously organized

 You won’t believe how nice your home can feel when everything is neatly organized and clutter-free.

 Let’s sum up the key points of home organization: